-I had no idea what the fine was for dropping cigarette ends in Wales, but the Outlaw, unable to contain his curiosity, barged straight into their conversation to find out; we learned that these cyclists – young foreign tourists – had been handed a fine running into three figures.
+I had no idea what the fine was for dropping cigarette ends in Wales, but B, unable to contain his curiosity, barged straight into their conversation to find out; we learned that these cyclists – young foreign tourists – had been handed a fine running into three figures.
 I couldn’t help but wonder what sort of commission the officers would earn on that.

 Betws-y-Coed may have looked like the distilled essence of rural tranquility, but it was noisy, filled with tourists and soured by an overzealous authority presence.
 Our spirits would soon rise again though, as we left the low waters and turned instead towards the mountains.
 We drove to Capel Curig, and from there to Tryfan: a rugged giant that rises to over 3,000 feet in the heart of the Ogwen Valley.

 At the foot of the mountain, a farmer was charging £1 for parking in his driveway.
 We rambled from there across the grass and rocks, to reach the lower slopes of Tryfan; where a handful of people were already ascending and descending the smooth face of the mountain.